home1-oss/oss-internal-template/README.md

 - `src/main/docker`
-  If organization internal docker registry is protected by password, login organization internal docker registry and copy `~/.docker/config.json` here.
+  If organization internal docker registry is protected by password, login organization internal docker registry (`docker login registry.docker.internal`) and copy `~/.docker/config.json` here.
+  You may need to uncheck 'Securely store docker logins in macOS keychain'

 - `src/main/jenkins`
   If you use scp and ssh to deploy services, you need to replace keys come along with this repo.